 Religious Observance: It is the policy of Robeson Community College that any student of the institution must be granted two excused absences each academic year (July 1-June 30) for religious observances required by the faith of the student.
-The student must submit a written request to the Assistant Vice-President for Student Services or his/her designee for the excused absences at least ten days prior to the date the student intends to be absent for the religious observance.
-The Assistant Vice-President for Student Services or his/her designee may waive the ten school day requirement during the first ten school days of a student's enrollment.
-For more information, please contact the Assistant Vice-President for Student Services or his or her designated representative.
+The student must submit a written request to the Dean of Enrollment Management and Student Support Services or his/her designee for the excused absences at least ten days prior to the date the student intends to be absent for the religious observance.
+The Dean of Enrollment Management and Student Support Services or his/her designee may waive the ten school day requirement during the first ten school days of a student's enrollment.
+For more information, please contact the Dean of Enrollment Management and Student Support Services or his or her designated representative.